Cookies & personal data

 Town Hall(Town Hall)

-A company-wide meeting where leadership shares strategy, results, and news with the entire team.
-The format includes a Q&A session with employees.
-A good town hall is a moment of transparency and trust.
-A bad one is a corporate ritual everyone dreads.
+An all-hands meeting where leadership shares strategy, results, and news with the whole company.
+Includes a Q&A. A good town hall builds transparency and trust.
+A bad one is a ritual everyone dreads.

-"At the quarterly town hall, the CEO announced three implemented ideas from the idea bank—with public recognition of the authors."
+"At our quarterly town hall, the CEO announced three implemented ideas from the Ideas Hub with author recognition."

-Engagement, recognition, idea bank, gamification, and analytics.
-An AI agent maintains culture without manual HR work.
+Engagement, recognition, ideas hub, gamification, and analytics.
+AI Agent supports culture without manual HR effort.